Nayan-Chaturvedi/ChaiAurCode/README.md

 - With the help of new keyword, we can create multiple instances, And we call it as constructor function.
 - the left hand side shows the variable name and right side shows the value.
 - When we use new keyword, empty object is created.
-- Constrcutor function is called on new call
+- Constructor function is called when new call
-- this keyword is injected
+- this keyword is implicit injected on constructor function

 <hr />
 <br />